Kong/kong/UPGRADE.md

 - Support for Cassandra 2.1 and below is deprecated.
 Users are advised to upgrade to 2.2+

-Note that the above deprecated versions are still supported in this release, but will be dropped in subsequent ones.
+Note that the above-deprecated versions are still supported in this release, but will be dropped in subsequent ones.

 #### Breaking changes